GenerousLabs/share/docs/repo_file_layout.md

 to that repo with a friend.
 The friend can pull the repo, decrypt it, and see what I'm offering to share.

+## Repo folder layout

+- `/repos/` - A top level folder where repos live
+- `/repos/me/` - The me repo, described below
+- `/repos/control/` - A special repo that I use to send control messages to my host server
+- `/repos/mine/` - A root folder for all of **my** repos
+- `/repos/mine/example-library/` - A single repo of mine (a library)
+- `/repos/connections/` - A root folder for my connection channels
+- `/repos/connections/bob/` - A root folder containing all of my (Alice) connections with Bob
+- `/repos/connections/bob/mine/` - My (Alice) side of the connection channel with Bob
+- `/repos/connections/bob/theirs/` - Their (Bob's) side of the connection
+  channel with Bob
+- `/repos/connections/bob/bobs-digital-plans/` - A repo (library) that Bob
+  has shared with me (Alice)
+- `/repos/following/bobs-digital-plans/` - A repo (library) that Bob has
+  shared with me (Alice)

 ## me repo

 My settings, links to other repos (git urls and encryption keys), and various